 Over the centuries, Saint Nicolas gradually came to be seen as a sort of bogeyman.
 This had likely to do with the rise of Protestantism and the ban on Catholic saints.
 While good children were still rewarded, misbehaving children would receive a rod (roe) or a bag of salt.
 He was also used as an educational tool (i.e., “Watch out, otherwise Sinterklaas will…”).

-This scary image changed in 1850 with the publishing of the children’s book Sint Nicolaas en zijn Knecht by school teacher Jan Schenkman.
+This scary image changed in 1850 when the children’s book Sint Nicolaas en zijn Knecht was published by school teacher Jan Schenkman.
 Much of the current Sinterklaas tradition derives from this picture book.

 It describes Saint Nicolas as a dignified old gentleman from Spain.
 This saintly man (goedheiligman) was stern but friendly, arrived in the Netherlands by steamboat, kept a book of naughty and nice children, and rode his brown horse on the rooftops at night.
 He also had a young, nameless Black helper who would help him give away presents.